tsafin/ewd3js-ubuntu-docker/README.md

 # ewd3js-gtm-docker

-Docker image of EWD3.js installed with GT.M on Linux
+Docker images of EWD3.js with GT.M preinstalled, and with sole GT.M on Linux